steadylearner/Rust-Full-Stack/README.md

 5. How to build complete **Full Stack Rust Web Application**
 6. How to modulize your Rust project
 7. How to deploy it
-8. How to wrie sitemaps and metatags for it
+8. How to write sitemaps and metatags for it

 ## Full Stack Rust Web App Development